whuchris/MIA-CTL/README.md

 ***util.py***:  `uitlization function and class such as ImageProcessor.`
 ***requirements.txt***:  `record all dependencies and versions.`
 ## Contact us
-If you have any issues, contact us at email address kaiyi@whu.edu.cn or leave a message under [`Issues`](https://github.com/ChrisYiyi/MIA-TCL/issues) module!
+If you have any issues, contact us at email address chris@whu.edu.cn or leave a message under [`Issues`](https://github.com/ChrisYiyi/MIA-TCL/issues) module!